KevinChen880723/NNAcceleratorLib_HLS/README.md

 ## Inference Results

-PYNQ-z2 spent 1.5ms to inference on an image and successfully got the correct prediction.
-Except to the one image testing, I also tested the project on the testing set, the accuracy achieved 98.55667%!
+PYNQ-z2 spent <span style="color:red">1.5ms</span> to inference on an image and successfully got the correct prediction.
+Except for the one image testing, I also tested the project on the testing set, and the accuracy achieved <span style="color:red">98.55667%</span>!

 ![](https://i.imgur.com/eedfY8C.png)